 Contributions

-Why Hanabi
+Why Hanabi?

 We progressively scale the context an agent receives, from minimal state to engine-provided deductions to fully implicit multi-turn state tracking.
 Each scaffold isolates a different capability.